 Growth factors and cytokines are vital molecules for skin repair and aging reversal.
 These naturally become depleted with age and current studies prove they increase dermal collagen.

 Vitamin A retinoids Natural retinoids are derived from Vitamin A and you don’t need a prescription to buy these.
 They are clinically proven to help visibly reduce both fine lines and deep wrinkles.
-They must be converted into pre-formed vitamin A. From weaker to stronger, these ingredients are: retinyl palmitate, retinol, and then retinal aldehyde (a.k.a. “retinal”).
+They must be converted into pre-formed vitamin A. From weaker to stronger, these ingredients are retinyl palmitate, retinol, and then retinal aldehyde (a.k.a. “retinal”).
 Retinoic acid is the strongest natural retinoid.
 The prescription cream Tretinoin is retinoic acid in pharmaceutical form (Retin-A®, Renova®) and is dosed from 0.02% up to 0.1%.
 These treat more than just acne—now being prescribed for fine lines, to strengthen skin, and to stimulate new skin growth.
-Retin-A also treats keratosis follicularis (small red rough bumps on the back of your upper arms), psoriasis and flat warts.
-Synthetic retinoids (a.k.a. retinoid analogues) are made in a laboratory and act like natural pre-formed vitamin A in your skin.
-These are by prescription only and (from weaker to stronger) are: Adapalene (Differin®) Gel 0.1% to 0.3%, and Tazarotene (Tazorac®) cream 0.05% and 0.1%.
+Retin-A also treats keratosis follicularis (small red rough bumps on the back of your upper arms), psoriasis, and flat warts.
+Synthetic retinoids (a.k.a. retinoid analogs) are made in a laboratory and act like natural pre-formed vitamin A in your skin.
+These are by prescription only and (from weaker to stronger) are Adapalene (Differin®) Gel 0.1% to 0.3%, and Tazarotene (Tazorac®) cream 0.05% and 0.1%.

 Wrinkles The most obvious wrinkles of the face are formed by underlying muscle contractions of facial expression.
-I encourage facial expression when needed.
+I encourage facial expressions when needed.
 However, have you noticed others who fairly consistently raise their eyebrows (frontalis—forehead muscles), squint their eyes (orbicularis oculi—around lateral eye muscles), or scowl (corrugator—glabella muscles that make the “11 lines” between the eyebrows)?
 Most of us do not even realize it, but you may notice it in others with prominent static facial wrinkles in these areas.